Beneficiary Purchasing Property From a Trust in New York

 Documenting the Transaction

-• The trust authority for the sale.
+• The trust provision authorizing the sale.

-• The appraisal supporting the price.
+• The independent appraisal and supporting comparables.

-• Records of notice to other beneficiaries.
+• Records of notice to and any consents from the other beneficiaries.

-• Any court order approving the sale.
+• Any Surrogate's Court decree approving the sale.

-• The deed conveying the property.
+• The deed and recording information.

 Attorney Albert Goodwin